 A pattern began of Sara worrying about Jim, as he seemed to come and go at random and disappear for hours or sometimes days at a time.
 Everything around her seemed to be chaos – she no longer had her job (since the hospital burned down), her good friend Judy was kidnapped (and promptly rescued by Jim) (196), and Jim seemed to be growing more and more distant.
 Nonetheless, Sara believed that Jim was inherently good, and she prayed for them both.
 Reinforcing her belief that Jim was a source of goodness, they discovered together through their acquaintance Marc Rosen Jim held mysterious powers of healing and that all those around Jim were healed of all illness (197).

 After all that had been happening and the revelations about his “condition”, Jim moved out of Sara's apartment so as to protect her from harm (199).
 In the days that followed Jim was becoming more and more of a celebrity and Sara watched on with worry.
 His notoriety began to spread to Sara and the paparazzi began to hunt her for info about Jim.
 One evening while Jim tried to help Sara escape from the cameras, a photographer was hit by a car and mortally wounded (203).
 Sara asked Jim to use his new healing powers to save the man's life, but to her horror Jim refused.
 He didn't want to help the man who had just been chasing them both, but Sara saw it as more than that.
 To her, there should have been no question in Jim's mind about what to do – he could help and thus he should.
 She was disgusted by this revelation about Jim's morality, and she was utterly terrified by what happened next.
-To escape the paparazzi, Jim teleported Sara and himself back to her apartment by traveling through the shadows (204).
+To escape the paparazzi, Jim teleported Sara and himself back to her apartment by traveling through the The Black (204).

 After that night, Sara didn't know what to do.
 She locked herself up in her apartment and refused to answer the door or the phone to anyone for days.
 Finally, when Jim returned and asked her to come “change the world” with him, Sara quietly refused and revealed that she had taken a nursing job upstate (213).

 Upstate, Sara did not find the peace or answers she had hoped for.
 She received a visit from a Father Hallwell who claimed to be from the Vatican.
-At first Sara didn't believe him, but eventually she learned he had been sent by the Pope himself to invite her and Jim to travel to the Vatican (215).
+At first Sara didn't believe him, but eventually she learned that he had been sent by the Pope himself to invite her and Jim to travel to the Vatican (215).